YuanshengZhao/Garamond-Math/docs/README.md

 ## Known Issue
 - Currently only usable for `XeTeX` (with `unicode-math`).
 OTHER ENGINES (EX. `LuaTeX`, `MS Word`) WILL PRODUCE VERY BAD SPACINGS.
 - Various spacing problems.
-Though math fonts technically should not be kerned, some pairs looks very ugly (Ex. `VA`); sometimes script also have same problem (Ex. `\partial_A`).
+Though math fonts technically should not be kerned, some pairs looks very ugly (Ex. `VA`); sometimes sub/superscript may also have same problem.
 - Fake optical size.
-EG Garamond does not contain a complete set of glyphs (normal + bold + optical size of both weights).
+EB Garamond does not contain a complete set of glyphs (normal + bold + optical size of both weights).
 The "optical size `ssty`" is made by interpolating different weights at the present (without this, the double script is too thin to be readable).

 ## Technical Staff
 - This font is still under development, any components might be updated at any time.
-Issues, bug reports, forks and other suggestions are welcome, they are all tracked on [GitHub](https://github.com/YuanshengZhao/Garamond-Math).
+Issues, bug reports, forks and other contributions are welcome.

 ## License